With over 20 years of experience with clients from 10 countries and 45 states,

 The answer is a resounding yes when it comes to supporting early detection and prevention for men and women.

 Do you know that mammograms look for masses and that approximately 97% of breast masses are benign?
-Or that all women get breast masses from time to time as junk from the body gets stuck in lymph nodes and breast tissue?
+Or that all women get breast masses from time to time as inflammation gets stuck in lymph nodes and breast tissue?

-This means mammograms have a very high false positive rate and lead to over diagnoses and treatment, including chemo, surgery, and radiation for a ductal carcinoma in situ, which is pre-cancer.
-Yet or “other tyan cancer.”
-All adults have pre-cancerous cells, and about 90% go away on their own.
+This means mammograms have a high false positive rate that lead to over diagnoses and treatment, including chemo, surgery, and radiation.

 In comparison, thermograms look for the blood supply that active cancers create (neoangiogenesis) in an attempt to distinguish inflammation-filled lymph nodes, masses and cysts from actual breast cancers.